 She lives with her wife and their 16-year old daughter in Half Moon Bay, California.

-Jeanne has been a coastal resident since 1989.
-She enjoys her coastside life with her family, wife, and grand-kids.
+Jeanne is the founder of CoastPride.
+A coastal resident since 1989, she enjoys the seaside life with her family, wife, and grandkids.
 She has had a Massage Therapy practice in Half Moon Bay since 1999.
 Being an advocate for our LGBTQ community is one of her true passions.

 David and his husband have lived at the coast for almost 10 years.
 David owns Ocean Blue Real Estate and teaches yoga; his husband Christopher teaches dance at FIT Studios and Shelly Pack Dancers as well as plus choreographing shows around the world.